transloadit/ruby-sdk/README.md

 ## Examples

-An small sample tutorial of using the Transloadit ruby-sdk to optimize an image, encode MP3 audio, add ID3 tags, and more can be found [here](https://github.com/transloadit/ruby-sdk/tree/master/examples).
+A small sample tutorial of using the Transloadit ruby-sdk to optimize an image, encode MP3 audio, add ID3 tags, and more can be found [here](https://github.com/transloadit/ruby-sdk/tree/master/examples).

 ## Documentation